fst-enhanced-minimap

 Can I disable overlays or departments?

 Yes.
-You can enable or disable any overlay or department at any time in the config.lua
+You can enable or disable any overlay or department at any time in the config.lua.

-for anything you don't want active.
+Just set enabled = false for anything you don't want active.

 I don’t like the tablet UI.
 Can I use something else?